Last updated 16th April, 2025

 If you find that your bricks are constantly wet, this may be due to damaged brickwork.

-Another clear sign that your exterior walls need repointing is the appearance of efflorescence, which is caused through rising damp.
+Another clear sign that your exterior walls need repointing is the appearance of efflorescence, which is caused by rising damp.
 This consists of a white substance that forms on the brickwork due to water and dissolved salts entering the walls.

 While this does not permanently damage the brickwork, it does not offer a great aesthetic so repointing it could be the best way to resolve the problem.